figaw/jenkins-shared-libraries/README.md

 You should fork this repository and after you've carefully studying that I'm not mining bitcoin on your Jenkins, you can use the demos and tailor them to your needs.

 ..
-You probably shouldn't have a `Jenkinsfile` in your Shared Library 🙃
+You probably shouldn't have a `scripted-pipelines`-folder in your Shared Library 🙃

 ### scripted-pipelines folder